Valaa-Technologies/valaa-vault/packages/raem/README.md

 The first, non-optional *primary* part globally uniquely identifies a freely movable *primary* resource.
 If no secondary part exists this resource is also the referenced resource.
-If the secondary part exists it identifies a sub-resource strictly relative to the primary resource.
+If the secondary part exists it identifies a structural sub-resource which is deterministic to the primary resource.
 The referenced resource is then this sub-resource.

 Two resource ids refer to the same resource iff their canonical string